Is Lunesta Addictive?

 Seizures due to withdrawals may occur, as well.
 This is because Lunesta affects the central nervous system and slows it down.
 Withdrawal from Lunesta, causes the system to start “speeding up,” which can result in seizures.

-In addition to tapering off drug dosages, doctors may recommend therapy to help identify ways to relax and promote sleep that do not involve taking the medication.
+In addition to tapering off drug dosages, doctors may recommend therapy to help identify ways to relax and promote sleep that do not involve medication.
 Also, therapy to learn how to resist cravings to start taking Lunesta again may be needed.